My home-made luxury mincemeat has been ‘resting’ nicely for a month. It’s now just about ready for me to make my first batch of mince pies.

 Instead of using lard, I used a bit of vegetarian suet.

 I’ve never, ever eaten a pork pie (I’ve been vegetarian since the eighties).
 I had to ask Justin if my pastry was anything like it is meant to be… seeing as he eats this kind of raised pie on a regular basis.
-In fact he eats pork pie every Thursday without fail – sharing it with Fudge on their walks after an early flea market forage.
+In fact he buys & eats a pork pie every Thursday without fail – sharing it with Fudge on their walks after an early flea market foray.

 We bought a pumpkin at Halloween so I was looking for a new way of using it.